hanwenzhang123/simple-calculator/README.md

 # calculator
-sum calculator and bmi calculator (node & express)
+A simple sum calculator and a simple BMI calculator by using Node.js & Express.js.